-Dr Therese N. Hopfenbeck is Associate Professor and Director of the Oxford University Centre for Educational Assessment.
+Professor Therese N. Hopfenbeck is Director of the Oxford University Centre for Educational Assessment.
 She is the Course Director of the new Master in Educational Assessment at the Department of Education, and Lead Editor of the journal Assessment in Education, Principle, Policy and Practice.

 Prior to her appointment at Oxford, she worked as a post-doctoral researcher at the University of Oslo’s research group for Measurement and Evaluation of Student Achievement at the Unit for Quantitative Analysis of Education.
 Therese’s research interests are focused upon large-scale comparative assessments and how international testing has shaped public policy across education systems.
 In addition she is interested in different models of classroom assessment, such as linking assessment for learning and self-regulation.
 She was awarded the international research award The Association for Educational Assessment Europe New Researcher Award in 2010.